Top 10 fast cars for under $10,000

 Yes, you can find the Mark IV GTI for under $10K and it's crazy fun to drive.
 The Mark IV Volkswagen GTI comes with the 1.8L turbo or 2.8L VR6 engine.
 The 0 to 60 times is just over 7 seconds for either one.
 The 2006 redesign brought the faster 2.0L-turbo FSI engine.
 The 2006 GTI flies 0 to 60 mph in 6.5 seconds.
 Reliability?
 That's something Volkswagen needs to improve.
 For now it's average at best.

 The C4 is the most affordable Corvette you can buy.
-There are plenty available for under $10,000.
 The fourth-generation Corvette comes as a two-door rear-wheel drive coupe or convertible.
-Even though it might not be the best Corvette ever, it looks very cool and it’s fast.
+Even though it might not be the best Corvette ever, it looks cool and it's fast.
 The 1990 Corvette with the L98 motor goes from 0 to 60 mph in 5.7 seconds.
 The 1995 and 1996 Corvettes are the most desirable.
-If you find one that was kept in a garage, it’s even better.
+If you find one that was kept in a garage, it's even better.
+The C5 is still rare, but a few are available for this price.

 Chevrolet Camaro Z28, SS / Pontiac Firebird V8 1993-2002

-The sinister-looking 4-th generation Camaro and its twin Pontiac Firebird are available in reasonable numbers within this price range.
-Both are riding on the GM F-body rear-wheel drive platform.
+- The sinister-looking 4-th generation Camaro and its twin Pontiac Firebird are available in reasonable numbers within this price range.
+Both are riding on the rear-wheel drive platform.
 Either is available in two-door coupe or convertible body styles.
 Either came with a V6 or V8, but if you want a fast car, the LT1/LS1 V8 is what you need.
 The 1998-2000 V8 Pontiac Firebird 0 to 60 time is 5.7 seconds.
-According to the Car and Driver Magazine, the 1999 Camaro Z28 does 0 to 60 mph in 5.2 seconds.

 Lexus GS 1998-2004